 2001-2006: JBS S.A expanded its business into Argentina

-2008: The company acquired Tasman Group in Australia, Smithfield Beef Company in US, and Five Rivers company
+2008: The company acquired Tasman Group in Australia, Smithfield Beef Company in the US, and Five Rivers company

-2009: JBS S.A entered into the US poultry market through the second-largest company in the US called Pilgrim’s Pride Corporation (PPC)
+2009: JBS S.A entered the US poultry market through the second-largest company in the US called Pilgrim’s Pride Corporation (PPC)

 2010: JBS S.A acquired Tatiara Meats in Australia and McElhaney Feedyard in Wellton, Arizona